 When we see a bullying situation playing out, it can be really hard to know what to do.
 Bystanders often worry that they may become the target of the behaviour if they stand up to it.
 This activity will explore some practical strategies for standing up to bullying behaviour in a safe and respectful way.

-- Students can explain the importance of seeking help after experiencing bullying.
+Students will be able to explain the importance of seeking help after experiencing bullying.

 By the end of the lesson, students will be able to:

 - identify a person in their life they can speak to about bullying behaviour